vultr/vultr-mdtk/Markdown/Vultr Docs Template.md

 Review the Vultr Style Guide for more formatting information.
 The Vultr Markdown Toolkit is helpful for real-time grammar and style feedback.

-## 3. The Last Step
+## 3. Last Step

-This is the last major section of this template.
+This template has three steps-by-step sections.
 Your document may have more sections.

 ## Conclusion